FAQ

 • Who pays for my apprenticeship?

 In many cases, the program sponsor pays the cost of training, although this can vary from program to program.
 The apprentice may be required to furnish his or her own books and tools.
-Opportunities for financial assistance may be available through Louisiana Career Solutions Centers, located throughout the state.
+Opportunities for financial assistance may be available through Louisiana American Job Centers, located throughout the state.

 • Can I use my veteran's benefits as an apprentice?